daeldir/handle/README.md

  - Saving a file and reloading a page in the browser should work like the old "traditionnal" when development techniques, that is, the changes are visible without server restart.
- - The `handle` script should be a stand alone nodejs script that we can cut/paste in a directory to use it, if we want.
  - The script should run the tests of our project at compilation time.

 Usage